Here’s what happens when you book in with Joyful Ceremonies:

 The rehearsal is also a great opportunity to see where the light will be at the time of day of your ceremony (handy for photos and shade considerations), and to test out the PA system that I provide so you can be comfortable that all present will clearly hear every word.

-On the topic of PA systems – I have a very handy little one with wonderfully clear volume suitable to a crowd up to 100 people, facilities for playing music from CD, iPod or USB, and two wireless microphones.
+On the topic of PA systems – I have a very handy little one with wonderfully clear volume suitable to a crowd up to 120 people, facilities for playing music from anything with a headphone jack, and two wireless microphones.
 This equipment is charged up prior to the ceremony and doesn’t need a power cord – so it works well in parks, gardens or bushland.

-For wedding ceremonies there is also some paperwork to fill out and be witnessed by the celebrant within a week of your ceremony, before it takes place.
-The rehearsal is a good time to do this.
+There is also some paperwork to fill out and be witnessed by the celebrant in the fortnight prior to your ceremony - the rehearsal is a good time to do this.

 At this stage I’ll wish you a hearty congratulations.
 If you’d like me to stick around as MC for your reception, I’d be happy to oblige.
-If you have that covered, I’ll say my farewells, then head home and in the case of marriages scan your documents to be on the safe side, send them off to Births, Deaths and Marriages that very same day, and you’ll be officially hitched.
+If you have that covered, I’ll say my farewells, then head home and scan your documents to be on the safe side, then send them off to Births, Deaths and Marriages both online and via the post.

 Sound good?
 Drop me a line through the contact section.